dstrn-xyz/docs/frontend/spa-router.md

 ## introduction

-dframework includes a fully integrated client side router called dSPA. it transforms your server rendered application into a single page application without requiring a javascript framework, a build step, or any configuration. every standard `<a>` tag on your page is automatically intercepted and navigated via fetch, replacing only the targeted portion of the dom while preserving the rest of the page, layout scripts, socket connections, and audio playback.
+dframework includes a fully integrated client side router called dSPA. it transforms your server rendered application into a single page application without requiring a javascript framework, a build step, or any configuration. `<a>` tags are intercepted only when marked with the `d-link` attribute. `<d-link>` custom elements are always intercepted. the router fetches the destination, replacing only the targeted portion of the dom while preserving the rest of the page, layout scripts, socket connections, and audio playback.

 the router is loaded automatically when your application includes the framework's frontend runtime. there is nothing to install or import.